Day

 Tutor

 Lisa FretwellMy name is Lisa E Fretwell.
 I have been teaching art, glass and textile techniques for over 20 years.
 In the past, I have exhibited my work in New York, had a touring exhibition around the UK, and exhibited Gallery and non-Gallery venues in Hertfordshire, Leicester, London and Northamptonshire.
-Recently, I have been involved in the publishing of a new book called ‘Antarctic Atlas,’ which includes my hand drawn illustrations.
+I was involved in the publishing of a new book called ‘Antarctic Atlas,’ which includes my hand drawn illustrations.
 I am currently making hand drawn illustrated cards to create funding for a Hedgehog charity called Hoggywobbles in Cambridgeshire.
-Since 2012 I have been teaching Art History in Cambridge.
-I will be exhibiting in London in April 2023..
+Since 2012 I have been teaching Art History, Stained Glass and Felt Making in Cambridge.
+I sold some original illustrations with Bonham's Auctioneer's from our book, Antarctic Atlas, at St. Bride's Foundation, London in June 2023.
+I am now illustrating and editing a new book entitled 'The Penguin book of penguins' due to be published in in late 2025..

 Time